ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 Supervised Machine Learning involves building models that learn from labeled datasets to make predictions or decisions.
 This repository provides an introduction to supervised learning with examples of both classification and regression tasks.

-### **Supervised Learning in ShopSmart**

-ShopSmart utilizes supervised learning in several key features to enhance the user experience.
-Here are some examples:

-- **Personalized Recommendations**
-   - Predicts user preferences for products like clothing, electronics, or groceries based on labeled purchase history and browsing behavior.

-- **Fraud Detection**
-   - Identifies unusual patterns in user activity, such as suspicious transactions or account logins, using labeled fraud and non-fraud data.

-- **Price Prediction**
-   - Predicts future price drops for specific products by analyzing historical price trends and labeled datasets.

-- **Customer Support Chatbot**
-   - Classifies customer queries (e.g., "Track my order" or "Refund request") and provides accurate, pre-trained responses.

-- **Spending Insights**
-   - Categorizes user spending (e.g., groceries, luxury items) using labeled data to provide detailed budget reports.

-ShopSmart leverages supervised learning to deliver smarter shopping tools and a seamless user experience.

----

-## A. Introduction to Supervised Learning

 Supervised learning is a type of machine learning where the model is trained on labeled data.
 In this context, "labeled data" means that each training example is paired with an output label.
 The model uses this data to learn the mapping function from inputs to outputs, enabling it to make predictions on new, unseen data.

 ---

-## B. Types of Supervised Learning
+## A. Types of Supervised Learning

 Supervised Machine Learning is a foundational approach in artificial intelligence, where algorithms are trained to map input data to output labels using a labeled dataset.
 The process involves identifying patterns and relationships within the data to make predictions or decisions.
 There are two primary types of tasks in supervised learning:

 #### 1. Classification:
-Involves predicting categorical labels.
+- Involves predicting categorical labels.
 Examples include spam detection, image recognition, and disease diagnosis.
 #### 2. Regression:
-Involves predicting continuous values.
+- Involves predicting continuous values.
 Examples include house price prediction, stock price forecasting, and weather prediction.

-Supervised learning is widely used due to its effectiveness and reliability in solving real-world problems such as fraud detection, customer segmentation, and predictive maintenance.
+Supervised learning is widely used due to its effectiveness and reliability in solving real-world problems such as **fraud detection, customer segmentation, and predictive maintenance**.

----

-## C. Major Algorithms in Supervised Learning
+## B. Major Algorithms in Supervised Learning

----

-## 1. Linear Regression: A Deep Dive with ShopSmart Examples
+## 1. Linear Regression

 Linear Regression is a supervised learning algorithm used to predict continuous outcomes by modeling the relationship between one or more independent variables (features) and a dependent variable (target).
 It serves as a foundation for many machine learning models and provides insights into the relationships between variables.
 Using ShopSmart, an e-commerce company, as a case study, we can explore its applications and variations.

----

-- **Key Concepts in Linear Regression**
+**Key Concepts in Linear Regression**
   - Linear Regression predicts the dependent variable as a linear combination of independent variables plus an intercept.
 - It assumes a linear relationship between the dependent and independent variables.
 - The model works for both simple (single variable) and multiple (multi-variable) regression scenarios.